AYSO Core Program Divisions – Region 84

 How Age Divisions Are Determined

-AYSO determines a child's playing age by their birth year, not by the school year or the date of registration.
-The "U" in a division (e.g., 8U) stands for "Under," meaning players must be under that age as of December 31st of the seasonal year (the year the fall season ends).
-This ensures fair and consistent grouping across all regions nationwide.
+AYSO determines a child's playing age using their date of birth, grouped into August–July birth ranges rather than single birth years.
+The "U" in a division (e.g., 8U) stands for "Under," meaning players must be under that age during the seasonal year covered by that range.
+This approach keeps teams aligned with school-year cohorts and provides consistent, fair grouping across all divisions.

 Game Format |